Introduction to Post-Fracture Analysis of Glass with Abaqus

 In structural engineering, glass elements are widely used for their aesthetic appeal and load-bearing capabilities.
 However, once fractured, glass loses much of its structural integrity, which raises concerns about its residual performance.
-This tutorial, based on the research article “Effects of post-fracture repeated impacts and short-term temperature gradients on monolithic glass elements bonded by safety films,” offers a comprehensive guide to modeling the post-fracture behavior of glass elements retrofitted with safety films using Abaqus.
+This tutorial on glass fracture analysis, based on the research article “Effects of post-fracture repeated impacts and short-term temperature gradients on monolithic glass elements bonded by safety films,” offers a comprehensive guide to modeling the post-fracture behavior of glass elements retrofitted with safety films using Abaqus.

 - Glass Modeling and Material Properties

 The first step involves creating a finite element model of a monolithic glass element in Abaqus.
-Glass is modeled using linear-elastic material properties, with elastic modulus and Poisson’s ratio set according to the properties of annealed glass.
+For effective post-fracture analysis of glass (Post-Fracture Analysis Glass), the glass is modeled using linear-elastic material properties, with elastic modulus and Poisson’s ratio set according to the properties of annealed glass.
 For this tutorial, the key material properties for glass include:

 - Elastic Modulus: 70 GPa